Watch out Vardy! Relentless Salah not giving up Golden Boot chase | Goal.com

 “His numbers are scary,” said Anfield legend Jamie Carragher in the Sky Sports commentary box.
 "He was 'at it' tonight," added Graeme Souness.
 Salah, unsurprisingly, picked up the Man of the Match award.

-He grimaced when Mat Ryan got a good hand to his late effort, and even more so when, with the last act of the game, he headed a glorious chance over the bar.
-Great goalscorers are never satisfied, and Salah is absolutely a great goalscorer.
+Salah grimaced when Mat Ryan got a good hand to his late effort, and even more so when, with the last act of the game, he headed a glorious chance over the bar.
+Great goalscorers are never satisfied, and Salah is exactly that.

 "I think I have good numbers since I came here," he smiled afterwards.
 "Let's go for the next one."